 Study Away Eligibility Requirements

-To study abroad, you must you must submit the Study Away Eligibility Form to the Office of Conduct and Mediation.
+To study abroad, you must you must submit the Study Away Eligibility Form to the Office of Conduct and Mediation the semester before you study abroad.
 This mandatory form certifies that you meet the UNH Study Away Eligibility policy criteria:

 - A student who is on probation, regardless of the underlying violation, must successfully petition through the Academic Standards and Advising Committee (ASAC) for permission to participate.
 Petitions are available in the student's College Dean's Office.